 This Web site is your comprehensive resource center for information, images and events concerning the Vanderbilt Cup Races held on Long Island from 1904 to 1910.
 The majority of the images are from the books Vanderbilt Cup Races of Long Island and The Long Island Motor Parkway from Arcadia Publishing.
 All author royalties from the books and speaking honoraria are donated to CAPS (Child Abuse Prevention Services).
 CAPS is a nonprofit, volunteer organization dedicated to the promotion of child safety through dynamic programs concerning child abuse, bullying, Internet safety, and sexual harassment.

-Howard Kroplick, 65, has lived on Long Island for his entire life.
+Howard Kroplick, 66, has lived on Long Island for his entire life.
 He has lectured extensively on the Vanderbilt Cup Races, the Long Island Motor Parkway and the history of the Town of North Hempstead .
 Howard is president of the Long Island Motor Parkway Preservation Society.
 His exhibits on the Vanderbilt Cup Races have been shown at various Long Island Museums including the Suffolk County Vanderbilt Museum, the Cradle of Aviation, and the Nassau County Museum of Art.
 Over the 11 years, Howard has collected 75,000 images of the Vanderbilt Cup Races and the Long Island Motor Parkway and has accumulated an extensive collection of racing memorabilia.
 His first book, Vanderbilt Cup Races of Long Island, was published in February 2008.
 His second book The Long Island Motor Parkway was published in September 2008 and co-authored with Al Velocci.
-All proceeds from the presentations and sales of the two books are donated to charitable organizations including; Child Abuse Prevention Services (CAPS).
 His third book North Hempstead was published in January 2014.
-Howard is a member of the Society of Automotive Historians.
+All proceeds from the presentations and sales of the three books are donated to charitable organizations including; Child Abuse Prevention Services (CAPS).
+Howard is also a member of the Society of Automotive Historians.